 Virtual warehouses have the following advantages:

 Read-write separation and resource separation: Separate Virtual Warehouses can be created to perform data-loading tasks, or run queries in real-time.
-Creating Virtual Warehouses also allow different departments or business lines to have clear separation of resources, avoiding potential impact on performances between different queries.
+Creating Virtual Warehouses also allows different departments or business lines to have a clear separation of resources, avoiding potential impact on performances between different queries.

 One-click scaling: Virtual Warehouses can easily scale up or down according to business requirements for cost-effective resource utilisation.

-Access control: Virtual warehouses can also be granted to different permissions into various roles, thus users can achieve fine-grained access control.
+Access control: Virtual warehouses can also be granted different permissions depending on the applied role.
+This can provide users with fine-grained access control for access to data.

 - XS (Extra Small)